The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Materials and Method

-Here we describe in detail the steps and procedures in the Batch Artifact Scanning Protocol, as applied to scan and produce high resolution 3D surface models of $2,474$ bone fragments drawn from a collection of experimentally broken ungulate appendicular long bones being used in research on how early hominins used bone marrow as a food resource.
+Our sample was comprised of $2,474$ bone fragments drawn from a collection of experimentally broken ungulate appendicular long bones at the University of Minnesota that are being used in research on how early hominins used bone marrow as a food resource.

-This paragraph provides an outline of the steps taken throughout the process.
-Prior to scanning we assembled the required materials; chose the specimens we wished to scan; and, then bone fragments were placed in scan packets that were then transported to the scanning facility.
-They were scanned using medical Computed Tomography (CT).
-Subsequent DICOM data were processed using a Python algorithm that separated each fragment into individual files; segmented the fragment from the remainder of the image (what can be thought of as negative space); and, then the segmented images were surfaced to create a 3D mesh.
-Surfacing is the process by which scan data are converted into a solid object or mesh.
-These meshes were then checked and adjustments were made on individual fragments as needed.
-The time required for such manual interventions was minimized through our overall design of the scanning and segmentation protocols.